Seaton Carew Golf Club: Seaton Carew's Legendary Club Professional - James Kay (40 year's service 1886 – 1926)

 Other notable wins for Kay came against other great names in golf, he played Huddersfield professional Alexander Herd who was described as "one of the finest golfers of his day" defeating him on 30 June 1894 and also with several championships to his name the well known golfer Mungo Park.
 Against Park, over the 72 holes, Kay was 11 up at home and 8 up away, thereby winning the match by 19 holes and perhaps more importantly the stake money of £20.
 A professional called Chisholm, whose home club was Redcar, suffered even greater embarrassment when he was defeated by Kay with a score of 25 up and 24 to play in a 72-hole match on his home course.

-Given such a remarkable playing record it's not surprising that James Kay was held in great esteem by the club's members, and on 20 July 1911 the committee agreed to mark the great man's service of 25 years.
+Given such a remarkable playing record it is not surprising that James Kay was held in great esteem by the club's members, and on 20 July 1911 the committee agreed to mark the great man's service of 25 years.
 A total of £23.8s.6d was raised by subscription and a tea and coffee service was presented to him at the club's annual general meeting.
 Some 14 years later the committee had more serious matters to contemplate, namely Kay's retirement, but the matter was deferred for a further 12 months.
 On 9 December 1926, after long and serious discussion, it was finally resolved that a change in the professional was necessary.
 Inquiries were made as to Kay's financial status and it was decided to award him a pension and elect him as an Honorary Member of the club.
 A gift of £200 was also presented, following another subscription, and Kay's employment came to an end after 41 years.

 Kay was himself a notable course designer; the Seaton Carew records show that he was charged with creating four additional holes which were opened on 4 August 1891.
-The club records of Golf clubs such as Bishop Aukland Golf Club, Middlesbrough Golf Club and Beamish Park Golf Club record Kay's involvement in their design and subsequent works.
+The club records of Golf clubs such as Bishop Auckland Golf Club, Middlesbrough Golf Club and Beamish Park Golf Club record Kay's involvement in their design and subsequent works.
 There are likely to be a number of other clubs which benefited from Kay's advice.